 10. Are they aware of the physical issues, STDs, injuries about gay sex?

-11. Firms in the US are making employees sign policies about not discriminating against homosexuals, some policies are contrary to the Bible.
+11. Firms make employees sign policies about not discriminating against homosexuals, some policies are contrary to the Bible.
 Some Christians have been fired for making a stand, and now in the UK also.
 Some cases have gone to court where some Christians have won their case.
 How would you respond?

 12. How do we support Christians in our nations who are persecuted and removed from their jobs because their Biblical views conflict with secular notions of tolerance and equality?